ParthPrajapati43/D15CU55/README.md

 2. Authentication with Email and Facebook.
 3. Global Chat Room to chat with other registered users.

+**Note: Facebook Login is only available for android as this application is not hosted on web.**

 ## Getting Started

 This project is a starting point for a Flutter application.